Glenmuir High School: Sport

 Glenmuir has a rich sporting tradition dominated by athletics and football.
 Glenmuir competes in the annual Schoolboy Football Competitions.
 The school was DaCosta Cup Champions in 2004, 2006, and 2012; the Ben Francis Cup Champions in 1993, 1994, 1999, 2004, 2005, and 2009; and the Oliver Shield Champions in 2004 and 2006.

 Schools' Challenge Quiz

 Glenmuir's quiz team has been consistently successful in the TVJ's (Television Jamaica) Schools' Challenge Quiz competitions with victories in 1995, 1999, 2001, 2002.
 The school placed second in 2000, 2005 and 2008.

-Choir
+Glenmuir High School Choir

-The Glenmuir Concert Choir won the Marcus Garvey Award in 2008 and 2009 and performed at the International Festival in Germany, Choir Olympics in Austria, and the Shrewsbury International Festival in England.
-In 2004 the choir participated in the inaugural cultural exchange between Jamaica and the Bahamas.
+The Glenmuir High School Choir (otherwise known as GHSC) won the Marcus Garvey Award in 2008 and 2009 and performed at the International Festival in Germany, Choir Olympics in Austria, and the Shrewsbury International Festival in England.
+In 2004, the choir participated in the inaugural cultural exchange between Jamaica and the Bahamas.
 They performed at King's House, the Governor-General's official residence, during Jamaica's National Honours and Awards ceremony on National Heroes Day (2005), at Culturama in Florida (2012) and on national television.
 "Spirit on Fire" (2010) was their first recorded commercial CD.

+The Glenmuir High Choir had participated in the Jamaica Cultural Development Commission (2023) where they won 7 gold medals, 8 silver medals and 4 bronze medals.
+They had made it into JCDC Nationals where they achieved 3 gold trophies with the performances "the Battle of Jericho", Witness, and Armageddon medley.

+School song

+The school song of Glenmuir High School is a cherished tradition that encapsulates the values and spirit of the institution.
+The lyrics emphasize the pursuit of knowledge, truth, and excellence, reflecting the school's motto.

+The song is often sung at devotions, school ceremonies, and special occasions, and it is frequently renditioned by the school choir, making it a source of inspiration and pride for students, staff, and alumni alike.